 - Courses from other colleges or universities can be transferred as equivalent ISU courses.
 This can be used for courses taken at community colleges during high school, summer courses, or transferring to ISU.

 - The Office of Admissions designates equivalent ISU courses for work done elsewhere.
 Transfer credit can be given for specific ISU courses, or at a given level (100, 200, etc.) without a specific ISU course number.
+These show as "IT**" or "2T**" on transfer credit evaluations and degree audits.

 - Grades in courses taken elsewhere are not calculated in the ISU GPA, but the credits count towards graduation.